-Syntax Follows the generic syntax rules for type attributes that can be used on functions, see the selected code model and places individual functions in far memory.
+Follows the generic syntax rules for type attributes that can be used on functions, see Type attributes, page 295.

+The far_func memory attribute overrides the default storage of functions given by the selected code model and places individual functions in far memory.
 You can also use the far_func attribute to create a pointer explicitly pointing to a function located in far memory.